 Victims of modern slavery can be any age, gender, nationality or ethnicity.
 The abuser uses different ways to make them work.
 They use fear and intimidation to stop the victims from leaving.
 They may also:

-- Take away identity documents
+- Take away any documents or steal benefits

 - Use violence or threats of violence